-> Sample Philanthropy Fellow Position Descriptions
+Sample Philanthropy Fellow Position Descriptions

 	For more information about the program and how to apply for a fellow, please contact Rebekah Seder.

 	Meet Our Fellows

-Stephanie Areizaga, fellow at the Montgomery County Collaboration Council
+	Stephanie Areizaga, former fellow at the Montgomery County Collaboration Council

 	The Philanthropy Fellows program has provided me with the ideal opportunity to bring my knowledge out of the classroom and apply it to real nonprofit programming.
 As I look toward my future career path, I know I have the academic knowledge and practical skills for entering the nonprofit field.
 [Read more.]